Crossover experiment (chemistry): Reductive elimination

 Reductive elimination is a common step in organometallic reaction mechanisms, and particularly in catalytic cycles.
 In catalytic cycles that form C-H or C-C bonds reductive elimination is often the final product-forming step.

 Square planar d^{8} metal complexes are often the active catalysts in C-H or C-C bond forming reactions, and reductive elimination from these species is well understood.
 There are several known mechanisms for reductive elimination from square planar d^{8} complexes.
 In a dissociative mechanism one ligand dissociates and reductive elimination occurs from a three-coordinate intermediate.
 In a nondissociative mechanism reductive elimination occurs from the square planar complex itself.
 The ligands undergoing reductive elimination must be cis to each other or otherwise must rearrange to be cis before they can reductively eliminate.
 Finally, in an associative mechanism a fifth ligand associates and reductive elimination occurs between two adjacent groups on the resulting square pyramidal complex.

 Regardless of the specific mechanism, it is consistently true that reductive elimination is an intramolecular process that couples two adjacent ligands.
 Although this may now seem obvious, when organometallic mechanisms were first being studied there was no proof of these restrictions.
-A series of crossover experiments experiment reported by J. Stille were among the first experiments to demonstrate that reductive elimination is an intramolecular process and that non-adjacent groups do not reductively eliminate.
+A series of crossover experiments reported by J. Stille were among the first experiments to demonstrate that reductive elimination is an intramolecular process and that non-adjacent groups do not reductively eliminate.

 Several square planar d^{8} palladium species were used in the study, with each one having two bound phosphine ligands and two bound methyl groups.
 One complex, Pd(dppe)(CH_{3})_{2}, was locked in a cis-confirmation by the chelating phosphine 1,2-bis(diphenylphosphino)ethane (dppe).
 A second complex, Pd(transphos)(CH_{3})_{2} was locked in a trans-confirmation by “transphos,” a chelating phosphine with a rigid aromatic linker.